 Although oaths work well in reducing the hypothetical bias, it might be too strong a mechanism.
 Oaths are rare and typically used only in serious situations such as the court, marriage, or joining a political party.
 Overuse of the oath may weaken its power.
 I step back and use a weaker version of the oath: a promise.
-Asking subjects to promise to tell the truth is a more natural way to commit in the Chinese context.
-Chinese are usually asked to read out a promise script in which they promise to carry out their jobs dutifully.
-The promise script is not unfamiliar to Chinese.
-For example, Carlsson et al. [2013] used a state preference survey with a promise script in both China and Sweden.
-They found that the promise affected people's willingness to pay differently in the two countries.
-In China, a promise to tell the truth significantly reduces the subjects' willingness to pay.
-In Sweden, however, a promise increases subjects' willingness to pay.
+The open question I consider is whether the promise is still a sufficiently strong commitment device to induce truth-telling in preference elicitation.
+If so, the promise could be used as a substitute for an oath in stated preference methods without a loss of commitment.
+If not, the oath is still the non-market commitment mechanism that one needs to use to generate more sincere bidding in preference elicitation.

-Herein I step back and explore whether a more common promise works as well as the rare oath to create a commitment to truth-telling in a random nth-price auction (see Shogren et al. [2001b]).
+Herein I step back and explore whether a more common promise works as well as the rare oath to create a commitment to truth-telling in a random nth-price auction (see Shogren et al. (2001b)).
 I find that hypothetical bias exists and making a promise did improve subjects' sincere bidding.

 To the best of my knowledge, my paper is the first directly test the effect of a promise script in reducing the hypothetical bias in an induced value (IV) experiment.
 The IV experiment allows me to know the real private values and to calculate the hypothetical bias.
-My paper differs from Carlsson et al. [2013], which use a promise script in the field with a contingent valuation study in both China and Sweden.
-My paper also differs from Jacquemet et al. [2013] which tests the effect of an oath in France with a Vickrey auction.
+My paper differs from Carlsson et al. (2013), which use a promise script in the field with a contingent valuation study in both China and Sweden.
+My paper also differs from Jacquemet et al. (2013) which tests the effect of an oath in France with a Vickrey auction.
 I use a random nth-price auction and run it in China.
-The random nth-price auction has some improvements over the Vickrey auction as it is incentivecompatible and can engage both on-margin bidders and off-margin bidders (Shogren et al. [2001b]).
+The random nth-price auction has some improvements over the Vickrey auction as it is